 Ideally, medical transport personnel should have adequate training that makes them responsible for those they transport.
 In reality, the quality of care will vary across various transporters.

 This article will give you a broad idea of what to expect from a service provider that takes its patient care seriously.

 Here are five ways that medical transport companies can help patients on their journeys to and from medical appointments.

 If patients are injured or chronically ill, they may find it challenging to get into a vehicle without support.
 The Patient Transport Service (PTS) driver or Ambulance Care Assistant can help them in this situation.

 If you or your loved one has mobility issues, you could get lifted into the transport van with a wheelchair.
-Patients should also be helped out of the vehicle when they arrive to their destination.
+Patients should also be helped out of the vehicle when they arrive at their destination.

 Patient transport service drivers are expected to be empathetic, caring, and possess excellent inter-relational skills.
-These could be important for patients who are in distress, anxious, or have special needs.
+These could be important for patients who are in distress, anxious or have special needs.

 The emotional support you receive from the staff on board the transport vehicle may give you some of the psychological lift you require to get through tough moments in your treatment process.

 Many non-emergency patient transport companies prefer to have PTS drivers who are trained in administering First Aid.